MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsOnlineVoiceRoutingPolicy.md

 # Grant-CsOnlineVoiceRoutingPolicy

 ## SYNOPSIS
-Assigns a per-user online voice routing policy to one user, a group of users or sets the Global policy instance.
+Assigns a per-user online voice routing policy to one user, a group of users, or sets the Global policy instance.
 Online voice routing policies manage online PSTN usages for Phone System users.

 ## SYNTAX